-Dr. E. is a well-known character who knew how to deal with everything using his wit but at the same time remained the family guy.
+Dr. E. is a well-known character who knew how to deal with everything using his wit, but, at the same time, always remained the family guy.
 At the time, studying psychology and becoming a specialist in the field was not a very welcomed idea in our society.
-Especially because he got his certificate in from U.K..
-When he came back to Gaza, he came with one dream and idea; to find a special place where he can practice what he had studied; and so he did.
+Especially because he got his certificate in from the U.K..
+When he came back to Gaza, he came with one dream and idea; to find a special place where he could practice what he had studied, and so he did.
 He founded the Gaza Community for Mental Health Programme in 1990.
-Through it he wanted to help the traumatized people, and his main focus was on the children who suffered during the uprising of 1987.
+Through it, he wanted to help the traumatized people, and his main focus was on the children who suffered during the uprising of 1987.
 He believed that a generation who lived in a violent atmosphere will only reproduce violence.
 And since every action had an equal reaction, where there’s hatred, violence and/or a lack of justice, the same would be given back.
 His main concern was to build a society that would not live as victims under the shades of blood and imprisonment, but a society that would look to build a brighter future.
-His small clinic grew bigger through the years, and his vision and mission spread to include women who had lost their spouses, brothers, children as well as those who facing domestic violence.
+His small clinic grew bigger through the years, and his vision and mission spread to include women who had lost their spouses, brothers, children as well as those who were facing domestic violence.

 When that small chit-chat came to an end, I went home thinking about what my task was going to be.
 My thoughts didn’t take a lot of my time to develop.
 Dr E.’s assistant called me and told me that there would be a meeting that would be held in Al-mathaf, a hotel in Gaza, and he suggested my title to be English Interpreter.
 “Please be there 6:00 P.M. sharp”, he said. “ Great” , I said to myself, “It’s going to be a great experience and an opportunity for me to meet new people.”